Neats29/neats29.github.io/source/_posts/barking.md

 **“How do you find alignment?
 Know thyself.”**

-“What are your intensifiers?
-Are you a taker, giver or matcher?
-Are you introverted or extroverted?
-Underconfident or overconfident?
-Which of the big 4 do you naturally fulfil and which do you consistently neglect?
+- What are your intensifiers?
+- Are you a taker, giver or matcher?
+- Are you introverted or extroverted?
+- Underconfident or overconfident?
+- Which of the big 4 do you naturally fulfil and which do you consistently neglect?
 Align those qualities with the world around you.
-Pick the right pond.
-Find a job that leverages your intensifiers.
-Create a story that keeps you going.
-Make little bets that expand your horizons.
-Use WOOP to turn your dreams into realities.”
+- Pick the right pond.
+- Find a job that leverages your intensifiers.
+- Create a story that keeps you going.
+- Make little bets that expand your horizons.
+- Use WOOP to turn your dreams into realities.

 And “the most important type of alignment?
 Being connected to a group of friends and loved ones who help you become the person you want to be.
 The only thing that really matters in life, are your relationships to other people.”

+---

+If you enjoyed this post let me know on [Twitter](twitter.com/neats29).
+Which of these tips did you found useful?
+I would love your feedback!